Errol-Hassall/weather-bot/README.md

-# Rust Actix
+# Weather bot

-This is a repo for me to learn a bit about Rust in a web dev capacity
+This bot will send a message via telagram when the url is hit that gives you a forcast for the day.
+Note that lat long is a fake address and will be passed in the future.

 ## TODO